-ACC and Ministry of Health (MoH) are leading the development of a joint national SCI strategy and implementation plan.
-The strategy and implementation plan will cover the continuum of care and life long impacts, for people with a SCI and their family/whānau.
+ACC and Ministry of Health (MoH) are leading the development of a joint national SCI initiative and implementation plan.
+The initiative and implementation plan will cover the full range of care and life long impacts for people with a SCI and their family/whānau.

 ACC is working collaboratively with stakeholders to develop a service strategy for clients with traumatic brain injury (TBI), which will result in a tender for contracts for the new service beginning July 2013.

 Copies of ACC Review (a topic-based clinical summary of best practice) are available via this page.